OMA in The Hague

 Since the exhibition spans more than 25 years, from the design for the Dutch parliament building in 1981 to a recent design for an office block near The Hague Central Station, it gives a rare and interesting historical overview of OMA.
 Whereas the drawings for the Dutch parliament building still resonate with 20s and 30s Russian avant-garde, the design for the multi-purpose building at the Koningin Julianaplein reflects the recent sculptural trend of some of OMA's designs.
 In an act of self-parody there is a table with paper and scissors where you can design your own OMA building.

 What was so interesting about the design by OMA, was that they approached the program, which called for 150.000 m2 of space not as a building, but as a city.
 By adding a building that is a skyline in itself, the design by OMA also enriched the skyline of The Hague.
-The MAB Tower in Rotterdam by the way looks like a pimped version of the design for the City Hall, but without the thinking: it is just "form".
+By the way, "De Rotterdam" in Rotterdam looks like a pimped version of the design for the City Hall, but without the thinking: it is just "form".

 My Top 5 Unrealized Projects by OMA/Rem Koolhaas: